 As my kids walk into the Texas White House, the Secret Service assigned the house its title, the details of another century catch their young eyes.
 Why aren’t the TVs flat and why did he have three?
 Is the first thing my 11-year-old asks when he see three sets with dials mounded side-by-side on a cart in the Johnson’s living room.

-The corded telephones are another hit with my kids.
-There are 72-corded phones that play hide and seek throughout the house.
+Who knew corded telephones are another hit with my kids?
+We counted 72-corded phones that play hide and seek throughout the house.
 LBJ relied on 15-phone lines to run the country.
 The park ranger leading our guided tour points them out as we meander through the sprawling Texas White House.

 Kids at the Lyndon B. Johnson National Historical Park